Orange Collective

 Pull request-style review for docs.
 The reviewer approves, edits, or rejects.
 Promptless learns the team's voice, the conventions of each section, and the boundaries of each customer-facing surface.

-Most docs tools own the editor.
-Promptless owns the workflow into the editor.
+Other docs tools own the editor; Promptless owns the workflow that feeds it.
 Every integration — GitHub, Slack, Linear, Jira, Zendesk, Intercom, the CMS — is one more reason the system stays in place when the docs platform underneath changes.
-Each new signal raises the floor of the draft and lowers the marginal cost of the next docs surface.[1]
+Each new signal raises the quality of the draft and lowers the marginal cost of supporting the next docs surface.[1]

 No prompt engineering.
 No new tool to adopt.
 Promptless is positioned as an AI teammate, not a docs co-pilot.
 The team's existing workflow stays intact; the new collaborator shows up in the existing review surface.
 This is the Grammarly-next-to-Word pattern: the platform doesn't change, the floor of the output rises.[4]